 Agent-Based Modeling

-1. Science relying on commerical success, possibly with a government intermediary, is an issue in economies where capitalists horde money, and, hence, means to accomplish things in that type of economy.
-That isn’t the only way to do things.
-It is the way in the US.
+2. Science relying on commerical success, possibly with a government intermediary, is an issue in economies where capitalists horde the money needed to accomplish things.
+A division between capital and labor isn’t the only way to do things.
+It is how the US does it.
 To do science in the US, we must acknowledge the rules of the game.
+Scientists make the administrative problem worse by forgetting the rules of the game, setting themselves up to be pawns.
+The book Arrowsmith nicely illustrated this.